 During the health care reform debates in Congress, insurance coverage of abortion came under unprecedented attack.
 Fortunately, attempts at the federal level to effectively ban insurance coverage of abortion in private plans failed.
-However, the new health care law explicitly allows states to pass laws banning private insurance coverage of abortion in any exchange set up in their state.
+However, the health care law explicitly allows states to pass laws banning private insurance coverage of abortion in any exchange set up in their state.
 Unfortunately, states have wasted no time taking up this opportunity to attack women's health.

-Twelve states (Arizona, Idaho, Indiana, Kansas, Louisiana, Mississippi, Missouri, Nebraska, Oklahoma, Tennessee, Utah, and Virginia) have enacted laws prohibiting insurance coverage of abortion in state exchanges.
-Six of those states - Idaho, Kansas, Missouri, Nebraska, Oklahoma, and Utah - go even further and reach all plans in the state, banning insurance coverage of abortion in plans outside the exchange as well.
-An additional two states - Kentucky and North Dakota - do not explicitly mention the exchange, but also prohibit insurance coverage of abortion in all private health insurance plans.
-This means that in fourteen states, women will not be allowed to use their own private money to purchase an exchange-based health plan that covers abortion services, and also may not be able to purchase a plan that provides insurance coverage for abortion at all.
-Most of these states contain exceptions for only the most extreme situations, such as when a woman's life is endangered or when the pregnancy is a result of rape or incest, but two states - Louisiana and Tennessee - do not allow women in even those difficult or life-threatening circumstances to obtain insurance coverage of abortion.
+Fourteen states (Arizona, Florida, Idaho, Indiana, Kansas, Louisiana, Mississippi, Missouri, Nebraska, Ohio, Oklahoma, Tennessee, Utah, and Virginia) have enacted laws prohibiting insurance coverage of abortion in state exchanges.2 Six of those states - Idaho, Kansas, Missouri, Nebraska, Oklahoma, and Utah3 - go even further and reach all plans in the state, banning insurance coverage of abortion in plans outside the exchange as well.
+An additional two states - Kentucky and North Dakota - do not explicitly mention the exchange, but also prohibit insurance coverage of abortion in all private health insurance plans.4

+This means that in sixteen states, a woman will not be allowed to use her own private money to purchase an exchange-based health plan that covers abortion services, and also may not be able to purchase a plan that provides insurance coverage for abortion at all.
+Most of these state laws contain exceptions for only the most extreme situations, such as when a woman's life is endangered or when the pregnancy is a result of rape or incest, but two states - Louisiana and Tennessee - do not allow a woman in even those difficult or life-threatening circumstances to obtain insurance coverage of abortion.

-A wave of bills prohibiting insurance coverage of abortion has swept the states in the 2011 state legislative sessions.
-So far, eleven states (Alabama, Indiana, Kansas, Michigan, Nebraska, Oklahoma, Oregon, South Carolina, Texas, Utah, and West Virginia) have considered bills prohibiting abortion coverage in all private insurance plans in the state, including those that will be offered in exchanges established in the state.
-Eighteen states (Alabama, Arkansas, Florida, Georgia, Idaho, Indiana, Iowa, Kentucky, Montana, Nebraska, New Jersey, Ohio, Pennsylvania, Rhode Island, South Carolina, Texas, Virginia, and Wisconsin) have considered bills banning abortion coverage in exchanges established in the state.
-Twelve of the bills would prohibit insurers from offering coverage of abortion in any circumstance, even when a woman's life is endangered or when she is a victim or rape or incest; only four bills contain limited exceptions for a woman's health; and only one bill allows insurance coverage of abortion when the fetus has an anomaly or a condition incompatible with life.
-So far in 2011, three states (Kansas, Nebraska, and Utah) passed bans on all private insurance coverage of abortion, three states (Idaho, Indiana, and Virginia) passed bans on insurance coverage of abortion in exchanges, one state (Montana) passed an exchange ban that was vetoed by the governor, and one state (Oklahoma) clarified that its insurance ban applies to exchanges and narrowed it so that women who become pregnant as a result of rape or incest will no longer be able to obtain insurance coverage of abortion.
+A wave of bills prohibiting insurance coverage of abortion is sweeping the states in 2012.
+So far, five states (Alabama, Michigan, South Carolina, South Dakota, and West Virginia) are considering bills prohibiting abortion coverage in all private insurance plans in the state, including those that will be offered in exchanges established in the state.
+Eight states (Georgia, Iowa, Maryland, New Jersey, Pennsylvania, South Carolina, Virginia and Wisconsin) are considering bills banning abortion coverage in exchanges established in the state.
+One bill would prohibit insurers from offering coverage of abortion in any circumstance; only two bills contain limited exceptions for a woman's health; and no bill allows for insurance coverage of abortion in the case of fetal anomaly.
+In addition, Florida is considering a bill that would amend its existing exchange ban so that women who become pregnant as a result of rape or incest will no longer be able to obtain insurance coverage for abortion.